andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

 MRIQC Tutorial
 **************

 This tutorial will demonstrate how to install MRIQC and run it on a dataset.
-The data that we'll be using is the BIDS-ified output from the `BIDS Overview and Tutorial <https://andysbrainbook.readthedocs.io/en/latest/OpenScience/OS/BIDS_Overview.html>`__ page.
-If you haven't checked out the BIDS tutorial, or aren't familiar with BIDS conversion, I'd highly recommend completing that before starting this one.
+The data that we'll be using is the BIDS-ified output from the `BIDS Overview and Tutorial <https://andysbrainbook.readthedocs.io/en/latest/OpenScience/OS/BIDS_Overview.html>`__.
+If you haven't checked out the BIDS tutorial, or aren't familiar with BIDS conversion, I'd highly recommend completing that before getting started here.
 If however you fancy yourself a BIDS god (or goddess) and/or are looking to take the path of least resistance, you can download the BIDS output data `here <https://drive.google.com/drive/folders/13NmGGaRxqgSaqs8zUOGLxlcj1I6BrNle?usp=sharing>`__.
 Be sure to download the entire folder and not just the subfolders or files.
 If the download appears to have stalled, cancel the current download and retry.
-Once downloaded, extract/unzip the files (in your Downloads folder), and type the following into the command line, line by line:
+Once downloaded, extract/unzip the files (presumably from your Downloads folder), and type the following into the command line, line by line:

 ::

   mv ~/Downloads/BIDS_data $HOME/BIDS_tutorial

-MRIQC Installation (Singularity)
+MRIQC Installation Option #1: Singularity
 *******************************

 MRIQC runs as a Docker or Singularity container, so we'll first need to build the container.
 If you're on a Linux system then you'll want to build a Singularity container because Docker containers are not permitted on HPC systems due to required root access permissions that no HPC admin is going to allow.
 If you're using MacOS or Windows, skip this and review the Docker installation section instead.
 If you are working on a university HPC, you may already have the Singularity software available (just make sure you have version >= 2.5).
 Once ready, type the following into the command line to build the container: